-- Develop regulations, requirements, handbooks, notices and other guidance to implement HCV housing program legislation passed by Congress; - Allocate HCV program funds to CCHA; - Provide technical assistance to CCHA on interpreting and applying HCV program requirements; - Monitor CCHA compliance with HCV program requirements and CCHA performance in program administration.
+- Develop regulations, requirements, handbooks, notices and other guidance to implement HCV housing program legislation passed by Congress; - Allocate HCV program funds to CCHAs; - Provide technical assistance to CCHAs on interpreting and applying HCV program requirements; - Monitor CCHA compliance with HCV program requirements and CCHA performance in program administration.

-What does the PHA do?
+What Does the CCHA Do?

-CCHA administers the HCV program under contract with HUD and has the following major responsibilities:
+The CCHA administers the HCV program under contract with HUD and has the following major responsibilities:

-- Establish local policies; - Review applications from interested applicant families to determine whether applicants are eligible for the program; - Maintain waiting list and select families for admission; - Issue voucher to selected family and, if necessary, assist the family in finding a place to live; - Conduct outreach to owners, with special attention to owners outside areas of poverty or minority concentration; - Approve the rental unit (including assuring compliance with housing quality standards and rent reasonableness), the owner, and the tenancy; - Make housing assistance payments to the owner in a timely manner; - Ensure that families and their rental units continue to qualify under the program; - Ensure that owners and families comply with program rules; - Provide families and owners with prompt, professional service; - Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, CCHA's administrative plan, and other applicable federal, state and local laws.
+- Establish local policies to administer the program; - Review applications from interested applicants to determine whether they are eligible for the program; - Maintain a waiting list and select families for admission; - Issue vouchers to eligible families and provide information on how to lease a unit; - Conduct outreach to owners, with special attention to owners outside areas of poverty or minority concentration; - Approve the rental unit (including assuring compliance with housing quality standards and rent reasonableness), the owner, and the tenancy; - Make housing assistance payments to the owner in a timely manner; - Recertify families for continued eligibility under the program; - Ensure that owners and families comply with their contractual obligations; - Provide families and owners with prompt, professional service; - Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, the CCHA's administrative plan, and other applicable federal, state and local laws.

-What does the Owner do?
+What Does the Owner Do?